-We’ve been busy making changes to the video CMS, making it more efficient and easier to use, while adding some requested features.
+We’ve made the video CMS more efficient and easier to use, while adding some requested features:

 • Thumbnail images are now loaded even more efficiently since they take into account the size they are shown at.
 Previously we would generate a selection of images at different sizes.
 That was fine and worked, however the downside was that you would always end up loading an image that was bigger than it needed to be (since you would not want to load an image smaller than the destination space - as the image would then have to be upscaled to fit and so lose quality).
 So let’s say your page has a space that is 500 pixels wide.
 You could not use our thumbnail-sized image, as that would be too small.
 However use our medium-sized image, and that would be unnecessarily big.
 It would be around 854 pixels wide and so over 50% larger than it needed to be.
 This situation is complicated further with responsive layouts.
 Loading a larger image means more data needs to be downloaded, making the page slower to load.

 We now support dynamically-sized frames, which we have rolled out to both our admin panel and also our player.
 So the thumbnail images you see in our content library are dynamically sized.
 So is the poster frame the video player loads to represent the video (before the viewer clicks to play it).
 The player detects the size it has been embedded at on the page and requests a frame at a suitable size.
 This avoids loading a frame that is too small for that size - and so looking poor as it would have to be stretched - or loading a frame that is too big for that size - wasting both data and time.